FAQs – Cortico on Campus

 What do you mean by a “faculty or staff reference?”

-How will you select project teams?
+How will Cortico select applicants?

 What should my project be about?